 Beterbiev knew Gvozdyk was tiring late in the fight

-“I’m not surprised about him.
+“I’m not surprised by him.
 I’m surprised about me because I’m not good like I want to be,” said Beterbiev after the fight.
-“I tried to do instruction like my coach told me, but I can’t do like all instructions.
+“I tried to do instruction as my coach told me, but I can’t do like all the instructions.
 And I tried to box, and I didn’t try for the knockout.
 I did half my potential.
 I believe that.
 Yes, I saw that.
 You’re getting tired?
 I’m not getting tired,” said Beterbiev when asked if he could tell that Gvozdyk was tiring late in the fight.
-“One knockdown, two knockdowns and three knockdowns.
+“One knockdown, two knockdowns, and three knockdowns.

-“No, I’m not care [that two judges had Gvozdyk ahead].
-I’m not care about judges.
+“No, I do not care [that two judges had Gvozdyk ahead].
+I do not care about the judges.
 Long term, I try to continue.
-A unification or a mandatory, it doesn’t matter.
+A unification or mandatory, it doesn’t matter.
 I just continue, because I had a long period of a year where I didn’t fight.
 It’s good for me to stay active,” said Beterbiev.

 Good inside fighters continue to throw punches even while their opponents are trying to negate their offense by holding them.
 Beterbiev made the mistake of letting Gvozdyk hold him without continuing to belt him with shots.
 Sometimes Beterbiev would continue to throw shots while Gvozdyk held him, but not all the time.